 Hair Transplant Surgery

-Individuals experiencing hair loss, but with sufficient donor hair on the sides and back of the scalp are great candidates for hair transplant surgery.
-Hair transplantation surgery has improved by leaps and bounds over the past decade and allows for very natural-looking results.
+Individuals experiencing hair loss, but with sufficient donor hair on the sides and back of the scalp, are great candidates for hair transplant surgery.

 The Hair Transplant Surgery Process

 After you have decided on hair transplant surgery, we will guide you through the process we have in place to ensure you are comfortable before, during, and after the procedure.